A Homeowners Guide to Kitchen and Bath Drains

 Your bath drain might not be as heavily used as your kitchen drain, but it can still get clogged, especially due to hair and soap.
 You can prevent this from happening by cleaning it once a week.
 If you have a bath drain with a stop, remove the stop and clean it.
 Then use the same method as above to clean out the drain itself.
 You can also use a commercial drain cleaner, but be sure to wear protective gloves and follow the instructions to the letter.

 Of course, it’s always possible that despite your best efforts, you can experience a clogged drain or other issues.
-If you can’t resolve the issue yourself, you’re best advised to call a licensed plumber as soon as possible.
+If you can’t resolve the issue yourself, you’re best advised to contact the experts at Lake Cook Plumbing as soon as possible.
 Remember: Paying a little bit of money for some repairs right now can save you a lot of hassle and expenses instead of waiting until the issue gets out of hand!